flink-extended/ai-flow/docs/reference/cli/notification.md

 Namespace of the event.
 If not set, all namespaces would be handled.

-> --begin-version
+> --begin-offset

-Begin version of the event.
+Begin offset of the event.
+Defaults to 0
-Default:  0.

-> --event_type

-Type of the event.
-If not set, all types would be handled.

 > --begin-time